-Date Nature Nature Summary Throughout the year Meetings, calls and emails.
+Date Nature Nature Summary March 2021 Meeting Agreement of the significant risks, planned scope, timing of the audit and indicative audit plan with the Director of Corporate Services.
+September 2021 Meeting Discussion regarding the key findings from our audit of the financial statements and agreement of the audit results report with the Assistant Director of Resources.
+Throughout the year Meetings, calls and emails.
 The Associate Partner and Senior Manager has been in regular contact with the Director of Corporate Services and the in respect of the Fund's risks, accounts closedown and the audit approach.
-Throughout the year Meetings, calls and emails.
+Throughout the gear Page ar Page ar Meetings, calls and emails.
 The Associate Partner has met the Director of Corporate Services on an ad hoc basis throughout the year to discuss key audit findings and reporting up to the date of issue of this report.
+Additionally two meetings were held to facilitate the handover of the engagement to the new Associate Partner and Senior Manager.
 All Standards and General Purposes Committee meetings held in the year Committee attendance The Associate Partner and/or Senior Manager have attended those meetings of the Standards and General Purposes Committee held throughout the financial year and to the date of issue of this report.
 Specific reports issued and communications with the Committee are detailed in Appendix C.

-addition to the above specific meetings and letters the audit team met with the management team multiple times throughout the audit to discuss audit findings.
+In addition to the above specific meetings and letters the audit team met with the management team multiple times throughout the audit to discuss audit findings.